-If we fail to appreciate how leaders’ personalities influence strategic decisions, we risk selecting leaders who are incapable of setting an organization’s direction.
+If we fail to appreciate how leaders’ personalities influence strategic decisions, we risk selecting leaders incapable of setting an organization’s direction.

 Think about it.
-We are amidst great social, economic, scientific and political change.
+We are amidst great social, economic, scientific, and political change.
 Intelligent approaches count more than ever if we’re to build sustainable results in rapidly changing, complex markets.
-Leadership personalities, priorities, and worldviews influence how leaders decide on strategic plans.
+Leadership personalities, priorities, and worldviews influence leaders’ decisions on strategic plans.

 Today’s leaders must excel at managing globalization’s systemic challenges.
 There’s no such thing as economic or political insularity.
 Every society’s problems affect the international community.

 There’s no going back.
 Businesses cannot return to the leadership that was effective decades ago.
-If we’re to move forward, leaders must strive for economic success and the well-being of workers, customers and the environment.
+To move forward, leaders must strive for economic success and the well-being of workers, customers and the environment.

-When you look, you can see that across the globe there’s growing political unrest, terrorism, climate change, economic disparities among nations and healthcare needs for an aging population.
+You can see that across the globe, there’s growing political unrest, terrorism, climate change, economic disparities among nations, and healthcare needs for an aging population.
 If these issues aren’t sufficiently daunting, companies are dealing with continuous invention and experimentation.
 There’s a technology surplus today; we have invented much more than practical applications require.